jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

   is_html: true,
   choices: jsPsych.NO_KEYS,
   timing_response: function(){
-    return jsPsych.randomization.sample([250, 500, 750, 1000, 1250, 1500, 1750, 2000], 1)[0];
+    return jsPsych.randomization.sampleWithoutReplacement([250, 500, 750, 1000, 1250, 1500, 1750, 2000], 1)[0];
   }
 }
 ```

 In the code above, we replaced the `timing_response: 1000` parameter in `fixation` with a function.
-Inside the function, we take a sample from the array `[250, 500, 750, 1000, 1250, 1500, 1750, 2000]` of size 1 (second parameter to `jsPsych.randomization.sample`).
-The return value from calling `jsPsych.randomization.sample` is an array of length 1, so we add the `[0]` selection at the end to get the value out of the array.
+Inside the function, we take a sample from the array `[250, 500, 750, 1000, 1250, 1500, 1750, 2000]` of size 1 (second parameter to `jsPsych.randomization.sampleWithoutReplacement`).
+The return value from calling `jsPsych.randomization.sampleWithoutReplacement` is an array of length 1, so we add the `[0]` selection at the end to get the value out of the array.

 ### The complete code so far